mflorin/konductor-demo-express/README.md

 Access the demo in your browser by visiting https://mybusiness.com .

+# Running through a proxy

+In order to use a proxy you need to set `PROXY_HOST` and `PROXY_PORT` in your `.env` file to point to your proxy configuration.

+**!IMPORTANT!**: Because the demo is running in a docker container, you need to use `host.docker.internal` instead of `localhost` to point to your machine.

 # Troubleshooting the demo

 In order to see the output of the container and debug any errors, run the